mieweb/docs/content/functions/medication-management-and-e-prescribing/print-fax-transmit-prescriptions.md

 ## Print/Fax/Electronically Transmit Prescriptions

 After you click SAVE when prescribing a drug, the Medication history screen will reappear and in the middle will be a box that says **Unsent Prescriptions.**

+The Unsent Prescriptions queue respects how the prescription was generated and indicates how to be sent.
+When prescribing from the encounter, the prescription *Transmission* method will respect the My Settings preference.
+If the Transmission method for the prescription was selected as "None", the prescription will display in the Visit Orders summary and Prescribed Meds List but will **not** display on this Unsent Prescriptions queue.
+For users that prefer to use the Allergies/Medications chart tab to prescribe, selecting the default method option of "None" will "uncheck" the Print/Transmit box.

 ![](../print-fax-transmit-prescriptions.assets/296576b34a9886bee980b3529240a6f7.png)